-Many claimants are understandably nervous about attending a disability hearing.
+Many claimants are understandably nervous about attending a disability benefits hearing for SSDI & SSI.
 There is a lot at stake, and it can be intimidating going in front of a Judge.
 This article will give you a brief overview of the hearing process, and some tips on how to be successful.
 We also present a video of an example hearing, so you can see what one is really like.

 Getting Your Hearing Started Right